Electrical Engineering (EE)

 EE 620 Advanced Electronic Circuits (3) Electronic circuits for precision measurement, computation, and signal processing.
 Low noise and interference reduction techniques.
 High-frequency and high-speed techniques.
 Micro-processor and biomedical applications.
 Pre: 422.

 EE 622 Optical Electronics I (3) Fundamentals of optical radiation, including stimulated and spontaneous processes.
-Optical electronics including optical resonators, lasers, optical detectors, light-guiding, and applications.
-A-F only.
+Optical electronics including opital resonators, lasers, optical detectors, light-guiding, and applications.
 Pre: 327 or consent.

 EE 623 Optical Electronics II (3) Electro-optics, noise detection, light and sound dielectric waveguide phenomena, lasers, optics, phase conjugation.
 Pre: 622 or consent.

 EE 624 Microsensors and Microactuators I (3) Technology methods and physical principles of microsensors and microactuators.
 Vacuum technology, thin film deposition and characterization techniques, solid mechanics, micromachining, acoustics, piezoelectricity and principles of current microtransducers.
 Pre: 327 or consent.